 The City will be following the guidelines outlined in the governor’s latest mask mandates.

-- Governor Reynolds signed a new proclamation that modified existing public health measures to provide clarity related to recreational activities and fitness centers.
+- Governor Reynolds signed a new proclamation modifying existing health measures through February 6, 2021.

 - The State has released its Residential Utility Disruption Prevention Program, which provides eligible households up to $2,000 toward electric, gas, and water bills if they are at risk of disconnection for COVID-19 related issues.